ztangent/ztangent.github.io/_pages/recruiting.md

   - Multi-resolution world/agent modeling via probabilistic programs
   - Belief-space planning with symbolic/abstract belief representations

-For a summary of my research interests and tastes, check out [the talk I gave for my PhD thesis defense](https://www.youtube.com/watch?v=cT6vm2tdJTQ), or my [faculty research statement](/assets/pdf/2024-faculty-research-statement.pdf).
+For a summary of my research interests and tastes, check out [the talk I gave for my PhD thesis defense](https://www.youtube.com/watch?v=cT6vm2tdJTQ), my [faculty research statement](/assets/pdf/2024-faculty-research-statement.pdf), or my [start-up grant proposal](/assets/pdf/2025-startup-grant-proposal.pdf).
 See my [about page](/) for mentees I have previously worked with.

-If you are interested in working with me on these topics (or potentially others), please email ***xuan [at] mit [dot] edu*** sharing more about your interests and background!
+If you are interested in working with me on these topics (or potentially others), please email ***xuan [at] comp.nus.edu.sg*** sharing more about your interests and background!
 (If you're nervous about sending an email, Eugene Vinitsky has written [a great guide](https://www.eugenevinitsky.com/posts/coldemails/) on how to send a cold emails to researchers.)

 For ***prospective PhD students***, [the PhD program at NUS Computer Science](https://www.comp.nus.edu.sg/programmes/pg/phdcs/application/) has *two intakes*: August (apply by 15 December the previous year) and January (apply by 15 June the previous year).
 For guidance on how to prepare a strong PhD application, the [MIT EECS Communication Lab has useful examples and advice](https://mitcommlab.mit.edu/eecs/commkit/graduate-school-statement-of-purpose/).

-The next application deadline is **15 June 2025**, so if you are interested in working with me from January 2026, please reach out soon, and also submit an application!